MicrosoftDocs/azure-video-indexer/azure-video-indexer/azure-video-indexer-enabled-by-arc-tutorial.md

-description: This tutorial shows you how to deploy Azure Video Indexer with Arc. ms.topic: tutorial ms.service: azure-video-indexer ms.date: 10/04/2023 ms.author: inhenkel
+description: This tutorial shows you how to deploy Azure Video Indexer with Arc. ms.topic: tutorial ms.service: azure-video-indexer ms.date: 10/30/2023 ms.author: inhenkel
 author: IngridAtMicrosoft
 ---

 # Tutorial: Try Azure Video Indexer enabled by Arc

-Video Indexer Arc Enabled Solution is an Azure Arc Extension Enabled Service that runs video and audio analysis on edge devices.
-The solution is designed to run on Azure Stack Edge Profile, a heavy edge device, and supports three video formats, including MP4 and other common formats.
-The solution supports three Azure languages, English, German, and Spanish in all basic audio-related models.
+Azure Video Indexer enabled by Arc ([!INCLUDE [variable-edge-product-name](includes/variable-edge-product-name.md)]) is an Azure Arc Extension Enabled Service that runs video and audio analysis on edge devices.
+The solution is designed to run on Azure Stack Edge Profile, a heavy edge device, and supports many video formats, including MP4 and other common formats.
+The solution supports several languages in all basic audio-related models.
 It assumes that one Video Indexer resource is mapped to one extension.

 This tutorial walks you through the steps required to enable Video Indexer as an Arc extension on your current infrastructure.